dapr/python-sdk/examples/w3c-tracing/README.md

 The class knows the `app-id` for the remote application.
 It uses `invoke_service` method to invoke API calls on the service endpoint.
 Instrumentation happens automatically in `Dapr` client via the `tracer` argument.

-Execute the follow script in order to run the caller example, it will make call each method twice:
+Execute the following command in order to run the caller example, it will call each method twice:
 ```sh
 dapr run --app-id invoke-caller --app-protocol grpc python3 invoke-caller.py
 ```